ReproNim/reproschema/activities/NDA/items/README.md

-This directory contains all the common items in NDA instruments.
+This directory contains the items necessary to generate the NDA guid.